nathancarter/move-stuff/to-do.md

 Features

+ - Make level JSON uploadable as an editing mechanism
  - Add several levels to showcase the game's initial ingredients and style
  - Implement `do()` generically as an artificial speed-timer for `play()`
- - Make level JSON downloadable/uploadable in compressed/readable formats

 New types of items